nimom38/cmpe-283-assignment-2/README.md

   - Made code changes to vmx.c
   - Used rmmod to to install new modules after compiling the new code change
   - Modprobe to VM

-- ## Hemang Huria(016123146)
-  - Created VM inside a VM.
-  - For some reasons, we were unable to create VM inside a VM in conventional way, so figured out a way to use Chrome Remote Desktop client after hours of research
-  - Wrote test scripts to test the newly added cpuid functionality and verify things are working as expected
-  - Took decision to use virt-manager after doing some research.
-  - Improved the doc and suggested we cut the clutter by removing redundant screenshots because all the great open-source tool documentations rightfully do not provide screenshots when demonstrating step by step instructions.

 ## Q2.
 Describe in detail the steps you used to complete the assignment.